Heather Igloliorte, PhD

 - Co-Investigator (with Dr. Erica Lehrer), Curriculum Innovation Fund, Public Culture in the City: Digital Humanities for Democratic Dialogue

-- Principal Investigator, Exceptional Grant, Canada Council for the Arts, Project Title: Indigenous Theories and Methodologies for Art History Workshop (co-edited volume with Dr. Carla Taunton)
+- Principal Investigator, Exceptional Grant Canada Council for the Arts, Indigenous Theories and Methodologies for Art History Workshop (co-edited volume with Dr. Carla Taunton)

 - Concordia University Research Chair in Indigenous Art History and Community Engagement

-- Co-Investigator, Social Sciences and Humanities Research Council, Partnership Grant (PI: Anna Hudson, York University, Toronto, Ontario) Project Title: Mobilizing Inuit Cultural Heritage: a multi-media / multi-platform re-engagement of voice in visual art and performance
+- Co-Investigator (PI: Anna Hudson, York University, Toronto, Ontario), SSHRC Partnership Grant, Mobilizing Inuit Cultural Heritage: a multi-media / multi-platform re-engagement of voice in visual art and performance

-- Collaborator, The Leverhulme Trust, United Kingdom (PI: Nicholas Thomas, Director of the Museum of Archaeology and Anthropology, University of Cambridge) Project Title: Multiple Modernities: Twentieth Century Artistic Modernisms in Global Perspective
+- Collaborator (PI: Nicholas Thomas, Director of the Museum of Archaeology and Anthropology, University of Cambridge) The Leverhulme Trust, United Kingdom, Multiple Modernities: Twentieth Century Artistic Modernisms in Global Perspective

-- Co-applicant, Social Sciences and Humanities Research Council, Insight Development Grant (PI: Julie Nagam, OCAD University, Toronto, Ontario) Project Title: The Kanata Indigenous Performance, New and Digital Media Art Project
+- Co-applicant (PI: Julie Nagam, OCAD University, Toronto, Ontario), SSHRC Insight Development Grant, The Kanata Indigenous Performance, New and Digital Media Art Project